 Pit Spots: Pit Spots are first come, first serve.

-Order of Events/Line Ups: The order of events will be posted on the line up board.
+Order of Events/Line Ups: The order of events will be posted on the line up board at the pit shack and staging area shack.
 You are responsible to know when your event is and to be there on time.
 No one will come and get you.
 Be lined up in the staging area two races prior to the white flag on the track.
 If you are not there, the line up official has the option to place you at the tail.

 Tech inspection: All classes may go through tech weekly.
-If you are found illegal, it will result with a disqualification and you will lose points and money for that night.
+Tech info will be announced in the drivers meeting.
+Cars that made tech must go directly to the tech area after their division’s race event.
+Failing to do so will result in a DQ.
+During tech, if you are found illegal, it will result with a disqualification and you will lose points and money for that night.
 All cars must pass a safety inspection and comply with the official’s decision on make/model, to be safe and equally competitive.
 Unobserved items escaping detection during inspection does not make them legal.
 Non-conformance to the rules will be called illegal.
 All permitted LEGAL exceptions to the rules will be noted by Clarke County Speedway on the entry blank.

 Line Up Procedure: Race line ups will be created by point average.
 Season opener and season championship nights will be excluded.

 Heat races are lined up with the lowest point average on the pole, second lowest on the pole of the second heat, so on and so forth.
 Features are lined up the same way.
 The cars that make the invert are grouped together and the lowest point average of those cars goes on the pole, second lowest goes outside front row.
 The cars that do not make invert go to the back of the field according to their finish in the heat races.

 If a B-feature is required, it will be lined up by heat race finish.
 Qualifiers from the B-feature will fill in the rest of the positions in the A-Main the order they finished.